Romantic music: High Romantic

-The high romanticism can be divided into two phases.
+High romanticism can be divided into two phases.
 In the first phase, the actual romantic music reaches its peak.
-The Polish composer Frédéric Chopin explored previously unknown depths of emotion in his character pieces and dances for piano.
-Robert Schumann, mentally immersed at the end of his life, represents in person as well as in music almost the prototype of the passionate romantic artist, shadowed by tragedy.
-His idiosyncratic piano pieces, chamber music works and symphonies should have a lasting influence on the following generation of musicians.
+The Polish composer Frédéric Chopin explored the depths of emotion in his character pieces and dances for piano.
+Robert Schumann's struggles with mental illness represent in person as well as in music the prototype of the passionate romantic artist shadowed by tragedy.
+His idiosyncratic piano pieces, chamber music works and symphonies had a lasting influence on the following generation of musicians.

-Franz Liszt, who came from the German minority in Hungary, was on the one hand a swarmed piano virtuoso, but on the other hand also laid the foundation for the progressive "New German School" with his harmoniously bold symphonic poems.
-Also committed to program music was the technique of the idée fixe (leitmotif) of the Frenchman Hector Berlioz, who also significantly expanded the orchestra.
-Felix Mendelssohn was again more oriented towards the classicist formal language and became a role model especially for Scandinavian composers such as the Dane Niels Wilhelm Gade.
+Franz Liszt, a Hungarian composer, was both a celebrated piano virtuoso and also laid the foundation for the progressive "New German School" with his harmoniously bold symphonic poems.
+Hector Berlioz also wrote programmatic music with his technique of the idée fixe.
+Berlioz also significantly expanded the orchestra.
+Felix Mendelssohn was more oriented towards the classicist formal language and became a role model, especially for Scandinavian composers such as the Dane Niels Wilhelm Gade.

 In opera, the operas of Otto Nicolai and Friedrich von Flotow still dominated in Germany when Richard Wagner wrote his first romantic operas.
 The early works of Giuseppe Verdi were also still based on the Belcanto ideal of the older generation.
-In France, the Opéra lyrique was developed by Ambroise Thomas and Charles Gounod.
+In France, the opéra lyrique was developed by Ambroise Thomas and Charles Gounod.
 Russian music found its own language in the operas of Mikhail Glinka and Alexander Dargomyzhsky.

 The second phase of high romanticism runs in parallel with the style of realism in literature and the visual arts.
-In the second half of his creation, Wagner now developed his leitmotif technique, with which he holds together the four-part ring of the Nibelungen, composed without arias; the orchestra is treated symphonically, the chromaticism reaches its extreme in Tristan und Isolde.
-A whole crowd of disciples is under the influence of Wagner's progressive ideas, among them, for example, Peter Cornelius.
+In the second half of his creation, Wagner now developed his leitmotif technique, with which he holds together the four-part ring of the Nibelungen, composed without arias; the orchestra is treated symphonically.
+Chromaticism reaches its extreme in Tristan und Isolde.
+Many composers were influenced by Wagner's progressive ideas, among them, for example, Peter Cornelius.

-An opposition arose from numerous more conservative composers, to whom Johannes Brahms, who sought a logical continuation of classical music in symphony, chamber music and song, became a model of scale due to the depth of the sensation and a masterful composition technique.
-Among others, Robert Volkmann, Friedrich Kiel, Carl Reinecke, Max Bruch, Josef Gabriel Rheinberger, and Hermann Goetz are included in this party.
+These progressive ideas were opposed by other more conservative composers.
+For these composers, Johannes Brahms, who sought a logical continuation of classical music in symphony, chamber music and song, became a model due to his depth of sensation and masterful musical technique.
+Among these conservative composers were Robert Volkmann, Friedrich Kiel, Carl Reinecke, Max Bruch, Josef Gabriel Rheinberger, and Hermann Goetz.